LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ![image](https://github.com/LawalZainab/Rate-of-Asylum-Seekers-in-Canada-Big-Data-Analytics-Project/assets/157916270/e4341467-fea2-4da2-a078-57683cff8e8f)

-### From the result, 24 important varaibles excluded
+### From the Result: 24 important varaibles excluded( Unsupported)

+After investigation, the unsupported variable types were 'Object',  due to the  strings ('--'). used to represent numbers between 0 and 5

 ### Previous Research
 -	There is no previous research where Machine Models were applied to Asylum datasets but there was a Standing Committee on Citizenship and Immigration CIMM - Asylum Trend Data- November 18, 2022, on the Government of Canada website with the following key message.
 -Key Messages